Géza von Habsburg: Life

-Géza von Habsburg is the son of Archduke Joseph Francis of Austria (1895–1957) and his wife Princess Anna of Saxony (1903–1976); thus, he is a grandson of King Frederick Augustus III of Saxony and great-great-great-grandson of Emperor Leopold II, Holy Roman Emperor.
+Géza von Habsburg is the son of Archduke Joseph Francis of Austria (1895–1957) and his wife Princess Anna of Saxony (1903–1976); thus, he is a grandson of King Frederick Augustus III of Saxony, great-great-grandson of Emperor Franz Joseph I of Austria and great-great-great-great-grandson of Emperor Leopold II, Holy Roman Emperor.
 Géza attended universities in Fribourg and Bern, Switzerland; Munich, Germany; and Florence, Italy, before graduating as a Doctor of Philosophy from the University of Fribourg in 1965.

 In 1966 he joined the staff of Christie, Manson & Woods Auctioneers as Chairman, Switzerland, overseeing a network of offices throughout Europe.
 In 1980 he became Chairman of European Operations for the company.
 Later in his career, he served for four years as chairman, New York and Geneva, of Habsburg Fine Art International Auctioneers.
 In both companies, he specialized in silver and gold, objects of vertu and Russian art.
 Since 1998, he has been based in New York.

 Géza von Habsburg is an internationally renowned author and leading authority on Fabergé.
 Much of his career has been devoted to organizing and curating exhibitions all over the world.
 He served as the curator and organizer for Fabergé, Jeweller to the Tsars (1986–87) at the Kunsthalle in Munich.
-Also, while a Board Member of the Fabergé Arts Foundation, he was Chief Curator of Fabergé, Imperial Court Jeweler (1993–94), which was shown in Saint Petersburg, Paris and London.
+Also, while a Board Member of the Fabergé Arts Foundation, he was Chief Curator of Fabergé, Imperial Court Jeweller (1993–94), which was shown in Saint Petersburg, Paris and London.
 He also served as guest curator of Fabergé in America, which toured five cities in the United States (1996–97).